djsurt/requests/README.md

       streamlit run code_gen_images_sq_wide_ME.py

-Or run the [original Streamlit app](https://github.com/tonykipkemboi/streamlit-replicate-img-app) (without CSV inout and output to GitHub):
+Or run the [original Streamlit app](https://github.com/tonykipkemboi/streamlit-replicate-img-app) (without CSV input, nor output to GitHub):

       streamlit run streamlit_app.py

 8.)
-Open the Streamlit app in your web browser.
+The Streamlit app should open automatically in your web browser at port 5 something.

 9.)
 Use the sidebar to select a prompt from the CSV file.